jweissmanlab/PEtracer-2025/README.md

 This process was repeated for each imaging experiment, except for experiments without MERFISH data, which only required steps 1, 5, and 6.

-# Predifined lineage mark validation
+# Predefined lineage mark validation

 The [preedited](https://github.com/jweissmanlab/PETracer_Paper/tree/main/preedited) directory
 contains code for processing and analyzing 10x and imaging-based readout of lineage tracing data